mmalik17/DE_Zoomcamp_2026/module-05-bruin/homework_answer.md

 d. bruin show <br>

 ### Answer :
+To visualize the depedencies, we need the command that view dependency graphs, which is "bruin lineage" so the answer is (c)

 # Question 7
 First-Time RunYou're running a Bruin pipeline for the first time on a new DuckDB database.
 What flag should you use to ensure tables are created from scratch?
 (1 point) <br>